 Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices using data from Rally’s Agile Application Lifecycle Management (ALM) platform.
 InfoQ interviewed Larry Maccherone and Jim McCurley about their collaboration, measurements from the study, conclusions from the analysis and plans for further research.

 Why would you want to use measurements if you are adopting agile?
 Because top executives would like to know how projects will turn out before spending money on them, and measuring results helps to improve future predictions.
 Capers Jones shows how you can measure productivity and quality, and looks at agile practices that have proved to be beneficial for teams.

-A Practical Approach to Large-Scale Agile Development tells the story about applying agile and lean principles in a large scale software development program for the HP laserjet futuresmart firmware.
-An interview with with two of the authors, Gary Gruver and Mike Young, about agile principles, managing change, collaboration between distributed teams, and the benefits of using agile.
+A Practical Approach to Large-Scale Agile Development tells the story about applying agile and lean principles.
+An interview about agile principles, change, collaboration, and benefits of using agile.

 The skills needed to be hyper-productive in an agile project differ from those required by a traditional one.
 This article identifies behavioral and technical skills required to give a team that edge.
 16